CSE512-14W/a3-robthomp-samw11/README.md

 Clicking an artist bubble will display the full song information the database has on them, including all of their songs sorted by year then title and each song's duration.
 Clicking outside of the second layer bubble graph will transition back to the first visualization layer scatterplot.

 ## Dataset
-The data domain we used for our visualization is the (Million Song Dataset)[http://labrosa.ee.columbia.edu/millionsong/] .
+The data domain we used for our visualization is the [Million Song Dataset](http://labrosa.ee.columbia.edu/millionsong/).
 The dataset contains collections of audio features and metadata for a million contemporary popular music tracks.
 Since the full dataset is very large, approximately 300GB, we eventually decided to use a subset with most of the metadata filtered out to only the song title, album, artist name, duration of the song in seconds, artist familiarity, artist hotness and the year of the song.
 The final song total is approximately 500,000, half of the original database.

 Here are a few tableau visualizations of the full dataset that influenced our design decisions.